Down (Breaking Bad): Production

 The episode was written by Sam Catlin and directed by John Dahl.
 This was the only episode Dahl directed in the entire series.
 It aired on AMC in the United States and Canada on March 29, 2009.

+The episode's title is in reference to a number of episodes foreshadowing an airplane crash that occurs later.
+Being second of the four episodes to feature a flashforward with the pink teddy bear in the pool seen in the first episode of the season, it would be placed second in the series of titles "Seven Thirty-Seven Down Over ABQ".

 Critical reception

 Seth Amitin, writing for IGN, gave the episode an 8.9/10.
 Amitin praised Anna Gunn's performance.
 Donna Bowman, of The A.V.
 Club, gave the episode an A−.

 In 2019, The Ringer ranked "Down" 53rd out of the 62 total Breaking Bad episodes.